 At Christmastime, Minot, North Dakota Has The Most Enchanting Main Street In The Country

 The holidays are a great time of the year for many reasons.
-Other than the family time, gift-giving, and general cheer, there are also many beautiful decorations and light displays.
+Other than family time, gift-giving, and general cheer, there are also many beautiful decorations and light displays.
 One of the magical parts of Christmas is definitely walking down a city’s main street and seeing all the businesses decorated, the lights along the rooftops, and getting the full “silver bells” feeling.
 This particular North Dakota city has the perfect, most enchanting downtown area during the holidays.
 Let’s cruise the holiday-filled streets of Minot, North Dakota.

 Though the Scandinavian Heritage Park is gorgeous during Christmas, you can visit it for free at any time of the year.
 Learn more about this fascinating park in North Dakota.

 What are some Christmas towns in North Dakota?

 When North Dakota gets buried in snow each winter, we need a little holiday cheer to warm ourselves up.
 These Christmas towns in North Dakota all have events that inspire us to keep a warm place in our hearts for Christmas:

 - Garrison, ND: Did you know there was an official Christmas town in North Dakota?
 Garrison lives up to its name with the Dickens Village Festival that starts in late November and runs for a few weekends into December.
 It is a true Victorian Christmas festival with horse-drawn carriage rides, Victorian garb, festive lights, and live entertainment.
 There are plenty of shops all decked out for the holidays that offer great deals on gifts and you can enjoy Tinsel & Treats every day.